 We thank Odo Diekmann for discussing our thoughts.
 His help was invaluable to us, non-experts in the field, for coming to a proper understanding of compartment models.
-Moreover, we thank Martin Bootsma, Robert Feßler, Jan Mohring, Robert Schaback and Don Zagier for hints and discussions.
+Moreover, we thank Martin Bootsma, Robert Feßler, Jan Mohring, Robert Schaback and Hans Lehrach for hints and discussions, and in particular Don Zagier for his intensive support in the final preparation of the manuscript.
 Calculations and graphics were made with Mathematica 12.